lmorg/murex/docs/GUIDE.control-structures.md

 ## try

-This will force a different execution behavior.
+This will force a different execution behaviour.
 All pipelined processes will become sequential (unlike normally when they run in parallel) and any exit numbers not equal to zero (0) will terminate the code block.
 This also includes `if` statements so be very careful to include an else